ferrilab/bitvec/book/memory-model.md

 LLVM without causing either of them to introduce undefined behavior due to a lack of information.

-At time of writing, `bitvec` is experimenting with an API for a shared reference of `&BitSlice<_, T::Alias>` to issue an appropriately synchronized mutation.
-This is a soundness hole in the type system, as a sibling `T::Mem` view to memory affected by the mutation is freely permitted to exist.
-This API will not be published as part of the crate until the library is enabled to prevent the simultaneous production of `::Mem` and `::Alias` aliasing references.

 ## Footnotes

 [^1]: all references to `T` where `T` is either `!Sized`, or